By Wayne Caverly

 Here are some of the ways Canadian pharmacists can use telepharmacy to improve their patient care and their bottom lines:

-- #2 Provide fee-for-service in-home or in-medical facility med-reviews and counseling sessions.
+- #2 Provide fee-for-service in-home or in-medical facility med-reviews and counselling sessions.

 - #3 Add a disease state specialist to be shared among a number of pharmacies.